babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `description`: Your finality provider's metadata
 - `commission`: Your set commission rate
 - `status`: Current status of the finality provider.
+- `tx_hash`: Babylon transaction hash of the finality provider creation transaction, which you can use to verify the success of the transaction on the Babylon chain.

 Below you can see a list of the statuses that a finality provider can transition
 to:
-- `CREATED`: defines a finality provider that is awaiting registration
-- `REGISTERED`: defines a finality provider that has been registered to the consumer chain but has no delegated stake
+- `REGISTERED`: defines a finality provider that has been created and registered to the consumer chain but has no delegated stake
 - `ACTIVE`: defines a finality provider that is delegated to vote
 - `INACTIVE`: defines a finality provider whose delegations are reduced to